Adeptus Titanicus and Legions Imperialis terrain

 If you want to find model railway buildings or accessories, look for Z gauge models.
 While plastic model railway kits are rarely cheap, even for those used to Warhammer prices, they often come pre-assembled or painted.
 You can also find print-outs for glue-together buildings cheaply online.

-We’re stoked for Legions Imperialis, and we have high hopes that the Legions Imperialis rules will give us plenty of reasons to use all this terrain.
+We’re stoked for Legions Imperialis, as you’ll see in our Legions Imperialis review, and the Legions Imperialis rules will give us plenty of reasons to use all this terrain.
 What’s the fun of bringing a Titan to a tank fight if you can’t walk straight through a church?